EssentialGG/Elementa/docs/components.md

     add(TextNode("item 3"))
 }

-val treeView = TreeView(rootNode).constrain {
+val TreeListComponent = TreeListComponent(rootNode).constrain {
     // ...
 }
 ```

-Note that you can provide a list of `TreeNode`s to the `TreeView` constructor to have multiple roots.
+Note that you can provide a list of `TreeNode`s to the `TreeListComponent` constructor to have multiple roots.
 All nodes of the
 tree start in a closed position.

-The `TreeView` is convenient because the user only has to worry about the layout of each particular node.
+The `TreeListComponent` is convenient because the user only has to worry about the layout of each particular node.
 The user
 does not have to worry about aligning the children, or even aligning the arrow component.

 A few things to note:
-- You can provide a list of `TreeNode`s to the `TreeView` constructor to have multiple roots.
+- You can provide a list of `TreeNode`s to the `TreeListComponent` constructor to have multiple roots.
 - All nodes of the tree start in a closed position, and the `close` methods of the `TreeArrowComponent`s are _not_
 initially called.
 - Components returned from `getPrimaryComponent` must have constraints that do not depends on their parent.
 The